api2cart/swift5-sdk/docs/CustomerAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let disableCache = false // Bool | Disable cache for current request (optional) (default to false) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let storeId = "storeId_example" // String | Store Id (optional) let langId = "langId_example" // String | Language id (optional) let groupIds = "groupIds_example" // String | Groups that will be assigned to a customer (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name,additional_fields") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let groupIds = "groupIds_example" // String | Groups that will be assigned to a customer (optional) let storeId = "storeId_example" // String | Store Id (optional) let langId = "langId_example" // String | Language id (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name,additional_fields") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional) let disableCache = false // Bool | Disable cache for current request (optional) (default to false)

 // customer.group.list
-CustomerAPI.customerGroupList(disableCache: disableCache, pageCursor: pageCursor, start: start, count: count, storeId: storeId, langId: langId, groupIds: groupIds, params: params, exclude: exclude, responseFields: responseFields) { (response, error) in
+CustomerAPI.customerGroupList(start: start, count: count, pageCursor: pageCursor, groupIds: groupIds, storeId: storeId, langId: langId, responseFields: responseFields, params: params, exclude: exclude, disableCache: disableCache) { (response, error) in
     guard error == nil else {
         print(error)
         return